Sage-Bionetworks/Genie/CONTRIBUTING.md

 * Merge `release-X.X` branch into `main`
 * Create release tag (`v...`) and include release notes.
 Also include any known bugs for each release here.
 * Merge `main` back into `develop`

+### DockerHub

+This repository does not use github actions to push docker images.
+By adding the `sagebiodockerhub` github user as an Admin to this GitHub repository, we can configure an automated build in DockerHub.
+You can view the builds [here](https://hub.docker.com/repository/docker/sagebionetworks/genie/builds).
+To get admin access to the DockerHub repository, ask Sage IT to be added to the `genieadmin` DockerHub team.